jihuan-tian/jihuan-tian.github.io/_posts/2022-07-21-synchronize-user-dictionaries-across-different-software-applications.markdown

 # Synchronize to Firefox and Thunderbird

 The method is the same as Eclipse with the dictionary file being `persdict.dat` in the default profile folder of Firefox or Thunderbird.
 Its absolute path can be obtained by visiting `about:profiles` in Firefox or Thunderbird.

+# Synchronize to KDE applications

+KDE applications like Kate, Okular, etc. rely on the plugin `Sonnet` for spell checking, which uses `aspell` as its backend.
+Therefore, spell checking in KDE applications is consistent with that in Emacs and there is nothing more to do.

+# Summary

+The above user dictionary synchronizations coalesce into a definitive solution for a consistent and uniform spell checking in KDE Plasma on Linux.